 We now live in an era of “big data” and automation.
 And, best of all, you don’t have to be a multi-billion dollar corporation to benefit from such technology.

 When we launched FeedbackFive back in 2009, our goal was to deliver an automated, data-driven application that makes it easy for merchants to build healthy seller reputations.
-(We’re proud to have helped sellers solicit more than 30 million positive feedbacks.)
+(We’re proud to have helped sellers request millions of feedbacks.)
 Along the way, we’ve listened to customers’ needs and stayed committed to this original pledge by deploying value-added features.